auraphp/Aura.Filter/README-VALIDATE.md

 ## ipv6

 Validates the value as an IPv6 address.
+(ALLOWS reserved and private addresses)

 ```php
 <?php